-- Analysis of demography and recent planning applications in Kilmacow. - Kilkenny County Development Plan 2008-2014 and its policies, objectives and proposals as appropriate to Kilmacow, in particular Chapter 2 dealing with Demographic and Socio-Economic trends and Chapter 4 dealing with Housing and Community Facilities. - National and regional planning guidelines which are applicable including the Residential Density Guidelines, Guidelines on Sustainable Residential Development and accompanying Urban Design Manual etc. - Public Consultation including the input received through the public workshops, written submissions, completed questionnaires and through speaking with other stakeholders. - Principles of proper planning and sustainable development.
+- Analysis of demography and recent planning applications in Kilmacow. - Kilkenny County Development Plan 2008-2014 in particular Chapter 2 dealing with Demographic and Socio-Economic trends and Chapter 4 dealing with Housing and Community Facilities. - National and regional planning guidelines which are applicable including the Guidelines on Sustainable Residential Development and accompanying Urban Design Manual etc.